 One hundred days.
 That’s the amount of time the Willamette Valley is expected to be without electricity when the next megathrust earthquake strikes the Pacific Northwest.
 If you live in the region and just felt your heart crash to your stomach, welcome aboard.

 Electricity has become a resource we are highly dependent on.
 It’s scary enough to imagine three months without our lights turning on.
-For those who don’t have natural gas as a power source, a lack of electricity takes away our stoves, microwaves, washing machines, dryers and dish washers.
+For those who don’t have natural gas as a power source, a lack of electricity takes away our stoves, microwaves, washing machines, dryers, and dishwashers.
 It takes away our heat source.
-Then of course, there are the computers, phones, and TVs, but a major power outage has consequences well beyond all of this.
+Then, of course, there are computers, phones, and TVs, but a major power outage has consequences well beyond all of this.

 Without electricity, gasoline will not pump into our cars, water won’t flow from our sinks, food production will struggle, communication systems will fail, and ATMs won’t provide cash.
 Some stores will be forced to close, generators will run out of emergency fuel, and hospitals will struggle to provide care—for three months.
 Will it occur during the coldest, rainest three months?
 Who knows.